LineageOS/charter/device-support-requirements.md

 * All software deviations from other LineageOS devices of the same type MUST be approved by Directors (eg. if one wants to remove Music app, get approval).
 * All software deviations from other LineageOS devices of the same type MUST be reported on the Wiki page for the device, with a user understandable justification.
 * Device maintainers MUST ship Jelly or another LineageOS sourced web browser.

+## Vendor Images
+* All treble enabled builds MUST ship with a source-built vendor image.
+* All treble device builds exempted from shipping a vendor image MUST assert vendor image versions at flash-time.
+* Devices building a vendor image SHOULD verify basic hardware functionality with an AOSP GSI.

 # Quality of life
 ## Commit Authorship